speedment/speedment-doc/pages/hazelcast.md

         collection
             .forEach(System.out::println);

-        // Close the hazelcastApp which, in turn, closes the hazelcastClient hazelcastApp.stop();
+        // Close the hazelcastApp which, in turn, stops the hazelcastClient hazelcastApp.stop();

     }